Are Sandals Good for Hiking? (Pros, Cons & Our Experience)

 what are hiking sandals

-If you love the minimalist style please see our selection of the best minimalist hiking shoes where we review and compare the top models in 2023.
+If you love the minimalist style please see our selection of the best minimalist hiking shoes where we review and compare the top models in 2025.

-Are Hiking Sandals Good for Hiking?
+Are Sandals Good for Hiking?

 chaco sandals